EN: English and Communication Studies

 Students analyze and critically evaluate business situations, learning to think strategically about professional issues, to make sound judgments and decisions, and to articulate them efficiently.
 Students will learn informative and persuasive communication strategies for professional contexts, and will practice writing, oral and visual presentations, and digital communication.

-Prerequisite(s): EN 121 or ES 129 or equivalent, and any additional EN course.
+Prerequisite(s): EN 131 or equivalent and any additional EN course.

 EN 322 — Writing for Art and Design Professions